Send money to New Zealand

-International money transfer services which allow you to send money to New Zealand
+Compare international money transfer services to send money to New Zealand

-To give you a better example of the cost difference between using a bank and an online money transfer service, examine the case study below:
+To compare the difference in exchange rates and fees between a bank and a money transfer company, examine the case study below.

-Case study: Hamish sends money from Australia to New Zealand
+Case study: Hamish sends money to New Zealand

 |Bank||Online money transfer service|

 |Transfer time||3-5 days||Less than 24 hours|